xmonad/xmonad/CONTRIBUTING.md

     repository.
 Include a new configuration file that shows off your changes if possible by creating a PR on that repository as well.

+  * Make sure you read the section on rebasing and squashing commits below.

+## Rebasing and Squashing Commits

+Under no circumstances should you ever merge the master branch into your feature branch.
+This makes it nearly impossible to review your changes and we *will not accept your PR* if you do this.

+Instead of merging you should rebase your changes on top of the master branch.
+If a core team member asks you to "rebase your changes" this is what they are talking about.

+It's also helpful to squash all of your commits so that your pull request only contains a single commit.
+Again, this makes it easier to review your changes and identify the changes later on in the Git history.

+### How to Rebase Your Changes

+The goal of rebasing is to bring recent changes from the master branch into your feature branch.
+This often helps resolve conflicts where you have changed a file that also changed in a recently merged pull request (i.e. the `CHANGES.md` file).
+Here is how you do that.

+  1. Make sure that you have a `git remote` configured for the main repository.
+I like to call this remote `upstream`:

+        $ git remote add upstream https://github.com/xmonad/xmonad-contrib.git

+  2. Pull from upstream and rewrite your changes on top of master.
+For this to work you should not have any modified files in your working directory.
+Run these commands from within your feature branch (the branch you are asking to be merged):

+        $ git fetch --all
+        $ git pull --rebase upstream master

+  3. If the rebase was successful you can now push your feature branch back to GitHub.
+You need to force the push since your commits have been rewritten and have new IDs:

+        $ git push --force-with-lease

+  4. Your pull request should now be conflict-free and only contain the changes that you actually made.

+### How to Squash Commits

+The goal of squashing commits is to produce a clean Git history where each pull request contains just one commit.

+  1. Use `git log` to see how many commits you are including in your pull request.
+(If you've already submitted your pull request you can see this in the GitHub interface.)

+  2. Rebase all of those commits into a single commit.
+Assuming you want to squash the last four (4) commits into a single commit:

+        $ git rebase -i HEAD~4

+  3. Git will open your editor and display the commits you are rebasing with the word "pick" in front of them.

+  4. Leave the first listed commit as "pick" and change the remaining commits from "pick" to "squash".

+  5. Save the file and exit your editor.
+Git will create a new commit and open your editor so you can modify the commit message.

+  6. If everything was successful you can push your changed history back up to GitHub:

+        $ git push --force-with-lease

 [xmonad]: https://github.com/xmonad/xmonad
 [xmonad-contrib]: https://github.com/xmonad/xmonad-contrib
 [xmonad-testing]: https://github.com/xmonad/xmonad-testing